twknab/viaRV_vue_cli_project/README.md

 - Axios to perform our AJAX requests, maintaining our SPA's (Single Page Application's) client-side rendering only.
 - Vue Router is used to handle client-side rendering.
 - Vue CLI was used to build project base and folder structure.

+### Registration & Login Validations

+There are some validations in place for registration and login (front-end only):

+- All fields are required.
+- Email must be at least 5 characters.
+- First and last name must be at least 2 characters.
+- Password must be at least 6 characters.
+- Phone number must be ast least 10 characters.

+Notes about this front-end validation:

+- I just quickly implemented a solution, I understand that this code could be modularized and cleaned up.
+I also understand there are more native ways of doing front-end validation, for example Element UI has a way which provides field-specific error messages.
+This would probably be a better implementation.

+### A Note About Users and Passwords

+Because this project does not have a backend, I did not do any encryption and concatenate salts to any user passwords.
+Passwords are stored in `db.json` as-is.
+I understand this is extremley insecure and was just done for simplicity's sake for this demo.
+In a real world scenario, these passwords would be encrypted when stored in the DB, and compared with the user supplied password upon logging in.